Program Library

 Creating longitudinal files

-The following programs show how to create balanced long longitudinal files of responding persons.
+The following programs show how to create an unbalanced panel of responding persons.

 If you are constructing a balanced panel with different specifications, you should find a suitable weight in the longitudinal weights file.
 Out of scopes (deaths and moves overseas) are treated as acceptable outcomes, so these people have weights applied as well.